dev9com/docker-jenkins/ABOUT.md

     fig --file=compact.yml build
     fig --file=compact.yml up

+This version of the system peaked at a little under 4 GB of RAM.
+With developer grade machines frequently having 16GB of RAM or more this becomes something you could actually run on someone's desktop for a while.
+Or you could split it and run it on 2 machines.

 ### Go bigger: Parallel tests

 One of the big reasons people run Selenium Grid is to run tests in parallel.
 One cool thing you can do with Fig is tell